 Kerry Sensenbrenner - Thompkins Middle School

 Kerry is a certified life science and computer science teacher at Thompkins Middle School in Evansville, IN.
 She currently teaches 6th Grade Science and has helped her district integrate Computer Science into the middle school curriculum maps.
 Kerry received her B.S.
 (2006) in Secondary Math/Science Teaching from The Florida State University.
 In addition to teaching, Kerry is a Nextech facilitator of the Code.org course - Computer Science Discoveries, a member of the 2019-20 Teach Plus Indiana Policy Fellowship, and was selected by the U.S. Department of Education as a Computer Science subject matter grant reviewer in the Education Innovation and Research Program.
 This summer Kerry attended Picademy in Mountain View, California, and is excited to bring more physical computing opportunities into her classroom.
 Kerry is married and has a daughter and a son.

 Justin Smith - Pike High School

 Justin is a Computer Science teacher at Pike High School in Indianapolis.
-He is also an advisor for his school’s Business Professionals of America chapter.
+He serves on his district’s Technology Integration Committee.
 He received his Bachelor of Arts in Finance from Ball State University and his Master of Arts in Teaching from the University of Indianapolis.
-Justin worked in hotel and retail management after receiving his Bachelor degree and made the jump to education after realizing that helping and training people were his favorite parts of management.
-Justin currently teaches Introduction to Computer Science, Computer Science I, and Computer Science II.
+Justin worked in hotel and retail management after receiving his Bachelor's degree and made the jump to education after realizing that helping and training people were his favorite parts of management.
+Justin currently teaches Computer Science I, Computer Science II, and Computer Science III: Cybersecurity.